 - Water, 2 tbsp

-- Chop all fruit and vegetables into thin strips, apart from small fruit like berries.
+- Chop all fruit and vegetables into thin strips as they work best for summer rolls when thin, apart from small fruit like berries.

 - Dip a sheet of rice paper in warm water for a few seconds.

 - Remove from the water when it begins to soften but still has some shape.

 - Place rice paper flat on a board and then add thin slices of fruit and vegetables on 1/3 of the paper at an edge.